xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.warp(`String` warpAction, [`String` animation], [`bool` deploy])

 Immediately warps the player to the specified warp target, optionally using the specified warp animation and deployment.

+Only warps the *primary* player immediately.
+Any attempt to warp a secondary player will be "queued" until that player becomes primary or cleared upon disconnection.

 ---